 - Specialized foster care

-- Neonatology (NICU) Unit’s Follow-up Program addresses the long-term needs of children and families who experience a range of medical and developmental disorders resulting from premature birth or complications from their illness.
+- The Neonatal Intensive Care Unit's (NICU) Follow-up Program addresses the long-term needs of children and families who experience a range of medical and developmental disorders resulting from premature birth or complications from their illness.

 Our goal is to identify developmental delays early and to connect families with appropriate interventions to prevent long-term developmental problems.